 As the name suggests, storage-optimized instances are used for applications that have high storage requirements, particularly with sequential read-and-write applications like log processing.
 Storage-optimized instances are designed to deliver a high number of low latency and random I/O operations each second (or IOPS).

-Storage optimized instances are also suitable for cloud-running applications that run high transaction and low latency workloads in use cases such as in-memory databases, data warehousing, and data analytics.
+Storage optimized instances are also suitable for cloud-running applications that run the high transaction and low latency workloads in use cases such as in-memory databases, data warehousing, and data analytics.

 Here are the details of the different types of storage-optimized instances that you can choose from: